marekpetrik/CRAAM/README.md

 Installation
 ------------

+The python interface that comes with this project is just a thin interface to the C++ code.
+[RAAM](https://github.com/marekpetrik/raam) is a more full-featured library that add significant python functionality as well as unit tests.

 To install the Python extension, first compile the C++ library as described above.
 Then go to the `python` subdirectory and run:

 ``` bash